 Breaking News!
-Culture and Strategy Eat Breakfast Together
+Culture and Strategy Eat Breakfast Together!

 Strategy without culture; culture without strategy – alone, neither of them lead to high performance